deltaphi/c6021light/c6021light/test/TestManual.md

 10. Set Turnouts 1-4 to Red on the Keyboard.
 The indicator lights must light up.
 11. Test 6: Turn Turnout 1 to Green on the Keyboard.
 The test is passed if exactly the indicator light for Turnout 1 changes.

+12. Switch at least one Turnout to Red.
+The indicator light on the Keyboard must light up.
+13. Put the MS2 in STOP mode.
+14. Test 7: Attempt to switch a RED turnout to GREEN and a GREEN turnout to RED from the Keyboard.
+Test is passed if the indicator on the Keyboard and in the MS2 do not change.
+15. Test 8: Attempt to switch a RED turnout to GREEN and a GREEN turnout to RED from the MS2.
+Test is passed if the indicator on the Keyboard and in the MS2 do not change.